Telugu people: History

+Ancient era

+Andhras (ఆంధ్రులు) were mentioned in the Hindu texts such as Aitareya Brahmana (c.
+800 BCE) of the Rigveda.
+According to Aitareya Brahmana, the sage Vishvamitra had hundred sons; fifty of them were older than Madhuchhanda, and fifty were younger.
+The older ones were not pleased with (the installation of Sunahsepa to the primogeniture).
+Visvamitra then pronounced against them a curse: “You shall have the lowest castes for your descendants. ” Therefore are many of the most degraded classes of men, the rabble for the most part, such as the Andhras, Pundras, Sabaras, Palindas, and Mutibas, descendants of Visvamitra....”
+All of those tribes are referred to as Dasyus, or non-Aryans living on the fringes of Aryan settlements.

-Andhra communities are also mentioned in the Vayu and Matsya Purana.
+Andhra was a kingdom mentioned in the epics Ramayana and Mahabharata.
+Andhra communities are also mentioned in the Vayu, Skanda, Markandeya and Matsya Purana.
 In the Mahabharata the infantry of Satyaki was composed by a tribe called Andhras, known for their long hair, tall stature, sweet language, and mighty prowess.
 They lived along the banks of the Godavari river.
 Andhras and Kalingas supported the Kauravas during the Mahabharata war.
-Sahadeva defeated the kingdoms of Pandya, Andhra, Kalinga, Dravida, Odra and Chera while performing the Rajasuya yajna.
+Sahadeva defeated the kingdoms of Pandya, Andhra, Kalinga, Dravida, Odra and Chera while performing the Rajasuya Yajna.
 Buddhist references to Andhras are also found.

-Andhra was mentioned in the Sanskrit epics such as Aitareya Brahmana (by some estimates c.
-800 BCE).
-According to Aitareya Brahmana of the Rigveda, the Andhras left North India from the banks of river Yamuna and migrated to South India.
-They are mentioned at the time of the death of the great Mauryan King Ashoka in 232 BCE.
-This date has been considered to be the beginning of the Andhra historical record.
-Various dynasties have ruled the area, including the Andhra (or Satavahana), Andhra Ikshvakus, Eastern Chalukyas, the Kakatiyas, the Vijayanagara Empire.
+They were also mentioned in the Mahabharata and Buddhist Jataka tales.